fernandocorrearuiz/fernandocorrearuiz/README.md

 ### Projects

-Habit Tracker is a full stack web app for Personal Development that I have built as part of my final project at Codaisseur.
+The Habit Tracker is a full stack web app for Personal Development that I have built as part of my final project at Codaisseur.
 It allows you to keep track of your personal goals and daily weight, as well as helping you to do Yoga sessions.

 [Habit Tracker: Frontend repo](https://github.com/fernandocorrearuiz/HabitTracker-frontend)